-Note: AMX India sent the XP50 and USB-C cable in exchange of my honest feedback.
+Disclaimer: AMX India sent the XP50 and USB-C cable to me to try them out and offer an honest feedback.
 This post reflects my personal experience with their products.
 It is not a promotion of any kind.

-Every house should have a desktop charger for juicing up all phones and gadgets from one spot.
+Every house should have a desktop charger for juicing up all phones and gadgets.
 Also, it takes only one wall socket.
 That means you can use other available ones to plug other electronics.

 Here's a snapshot of my experience with XP50.